 The screen is brilliant, the camera takes great pics, even for an amateur (read not a photog) like me, and it does everything I need at the full price that I've become accustomed to paying for contract upgrades.

 As far as exterior durability, it comes with a pre-installed screen protector.
 I didn't even notice it until it was pointed out to me.
-For lack of cases I used it naked except for the aforementioned screen protector.
+Due to a lack of available cases, I used it naked except for the screen protector mentioned above.
 I've never done that with a phone.
-The back is textured in such a way that if it was scratched, I wouldn't notice.
+The back is textured in such a way that if it were scratched, I wouldn't notice.
 The sides seem to have endured just fine as well being in my pocket with keys and change.
-So while I'm actually here on Amazon at the moment looking for cases, one isn't needed as it seems to take normal wear and tear pretty well.
+So it seems that a case isn't needed as it seems to take normal wear and tear pretty well.

 In conclusion, I know this is a mid-range phone.
-Line it up side by side with any flagship and it won't rate.
-No ~$180 phone will compare to a $700 phone.
+Line it up side by side with any flagship, and it won't match up.
+No ~$180 phone will compare to a ~$700 phone.
 What it does do is give you maximum bang for the buck out of your wallet without any gimmicks, contracts, bloat, or shackles to a carrier.

-may be the best budget phone you can buy.
-Like the Blu Life One X, it is a lot of phone for the price.
+The BLU Vivo XL may be the best budget phone you can buy.
+Like the BLU Life One X, it is a lot of phone for the price.
 I have both, and here is my comparison of the two phones.
-The Blu Vivo XL

 The battery is a third major difference.
 The LOX has a 2950 mAh battery that gave me decent battery life, and usually made it through a day of heavy usage, but occasionally I would have to charge it in the evening to make it through the day.
 The VXL has a 3150 mAh battery that is removable, but also easily made it through a day of heavy usage.
 I am fairly confident that the screen difference plays the biggest role in affecting the battery life here.